OxfordSemantic/AdvancedWorkshop/1-Foundations/1_2-RDFoxScripts.md

 `./RDFox.exe sandbox . start`

-**Have a look at the start script we used on startup, you'll see some common startup commands.**
+**Have a look at the start.rdfox script we used on startup to see the very common startup commands.**